 1. Length of ownership

 How long have you owned the property?
-3 yrs
+17 years

 2. Council tax

-Which Council Tax band is your property in?
-(Please tick one) ☐ A ☐ B ☐ C ☐ D ☐ E ☐ F ☐ G ☐ H
+Which Council Tax band is your property

 3. Parking

-What are the arrangements for parking at your property?
-(Please tick all that apply)
+What are the arrangements for parking (Please tick all that apply) at your property?

 • Garage

 Allocated parking space

-• Driveway
+• Driveway \boxtimes

 Shared parking

-• On street
+On street

 Resident permit

 Metered parking

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? ☐ Yes ☐ No ☐ Don't know
+Is your property in a designated Conser special architectural or historical interes appearance of which it is desirable to property in a designated Conservation of the conservation of th t, the character or ☐ Yes ☑ No ☐ Don't know

 5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ☑ No 6.
-Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ⊠ Yes □ No If you have answered yes, please describe below the changes which you have made: House was split into 2 flats.
-Completion certificate attached. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ⊠ Yes □ No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+Alterations/additions/extensions а. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ⊠ Yes □ No If you have answered yes , please describe below the changes which you have made: Garage conversion o 5^{th} bedroom, with building regulation approval \sim 10 years ago. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ⊠ Yes □ No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property? ⊠ Yes □ No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? ⊠ Yes □ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☐ No (iii) Please describe the changes made to the windows doors, or patio approximate dates when the work was completed): doors (with Please give any guarantees which you received for this work to your so agent. olicitor or estate
+Have you had replacement windows, doors, patio doors or double glazing installed in your property? ☐ Yes ☑ No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? ☐ Yes ☐ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☐ No (iii) Please describe the changes made to the windows doors, or patio approximate dates when the work was completed): doors (with Please give any guarantees which you received for this work to your so agent. olicitor or estate